susheelvishwa/Backend-2024/Node 2024/Node-1  03 July 2024  Introduction to Node/Some key point to remember.md

 cover in the Live session
-# Introduction to Node and Node.JS Basics
+# What is Backend?
-# Backend Development Notes
+# Backend Till Now: JSON Server
 # Client-Server Model
 # Request-Response Cycle
-# Introduction to Node.js
+# Introduction to Node.js: Definition, Features, and Benefits
 # Ways to Interact with a Computer
 # Importing and Exporting in Node.js
 # The Event Loop in Node.js